Attention Capture: Proof of optimal attention capture

 \section{Proof of optimal attention capture}

 In this appendix we collect proofs which were omitted in Section \ref{sec:stopping_time}.
 From Lemma \ref{prop: IC+boundary-condition}, a stopping time $\tau$ is feasible if we can find a supporting belief path $(\mu^C_t)_{t \in \mathcal{T}}$ such that $(\tau, (\mu^C_t)_{t \in \mathcal{T}})$ fulfils the obedience and boundary constraint.
-We drop the boundary constraint and relax the obedience constraint as follows: \begin{definition} A stopping time $\tau$ is \textit{pre-feasible} if $\tau$ satisfies the relaxed obedience constraint: $\Ex[c\tau \mid \tau > t] -ct \leq \phi^*$ for every $t \in \mathcal{T}$.
-For any $s \geq 0$, let